 - Vast number of features, even on cheap plans

 - Customizability can be overwhelming to new users

-- Not particularly suited to compiling project feedback
+- Not great at compiling project feedback

-- Clunky automation builder
+- Comparatively Clunky automation builder

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored' table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page